nablarch/nablarch-document/en/application_framework/adaptors/micrometer_adaptor.rst

   The API key can be set in ``nablarch.micrometer.datadog.apiKey`` .

-Configuring the URI
+Configuring the site URL
   .. code-block:: text

     nablarch.micrometer.datadog.uri=<SITE_URL>

-  The URI can be set in ``nablarch.micrometer.datadog.uri`` .
+  The site URL can be set in ``nablarch.micrometer.datadog.uri`` .

   See `DatadogConfig (external site)`_ for other configuration.